flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### 5. Test

-!!! bug "TODO: check this for throttles without reverser!"
+!!! bug "TODO: check this for throttles without reverser!!"

 ??? tip "Do not go on with the guide without successfully testing the following:"